HanhaiNotHai/transformer/README.md

 # Train

-You can `python -m dataset.prepare-wmt14en2de` to build your own tokenizer and datasets or download the [dataset](https://github.com/HanhaiNotHai/transformer/releases/download/v1.0/dataset.tar.xz) and `tar Jxvf dataset.tar.xz` to get my train dataset.
+You can `python -m dataset.prepare-wmt14en2de` to build your own tokenizer and datasets or download my [dataset](https://github.com/HanhaiNotHai/transformer/releases/download/v2.0/dataset.tar.xz) and `tar Jxvf dataset.tar.xz`.

 Sentence pairs in the train dataset are sorted by sum of the length of the source and target tokens.